Behaviour

 When Should I See a Vet for My Dog's Stiffness?

-My advice is simple: see a vet at the *first* sign of change.
+My advice is simple: see a vet at the first sign of change.
 Don't wait for a consistent, painful limp.
-If you notice your dog is hesitating at the stairs, getting grumpy, or just seems 'off' in the mornings, that is the perfect time to book a check-up.
+If you notice your dog is hesitating at the stairs, getting grumpy, or just seems 'off' in the mornings, that is the right time to book a check-up.

 Key Takeaway: See your vet as soon as you notice any stiffness, reluctance to move, or behavioural changes, no matter how subtle.